We compare quotes from all the leading insurers

 How is group health insurance taxed?

-Group health insurance premiums are typically paid by employers from pre-tax earnings, treated as a business expense by HMRC.
-However, for employees, employer-provided medical and buy group health insurance is considered a taxable benefit in kind (P11D), resulting in additional tax payments.
-Employers must fill out a P11D form to declare the benefit provided and may also need to pay employer's National Insurance on the premiums.
+Group health insurance premiums are typically paid by employers from pre-tax earnings and are treated as a business expense by HMRC.
+However, for employees, employer-provided group health insurance is considered a taxable benefit in kind (P11D), resulting in additional tax payments.
+Employers must fill out a P11D form to declare the benefit provided and may also need to pay the employer's National Insurance on the premiums.
 This taxation process ensures compliance with tax regulations for both employers and employees.